• Skip to primary navigation

 Mother and Son in Organized White Kitchen

-The reason I spend so much time writing about organizing and making videos about organizing and even creating a course all about organizing is because I’ve seen the tremendous benefits of organization in my own life, and I want others to be able to experience those benefits too.
+The reason I spend so much time writing about organizing and making videos about organizing is because I’ve seen the tremendous benefits of organization in my own life, and I want others to be able to experience those benefits too.

 Our home and life is far (FAR!) from perfect, but it is a lot more manageable now that we have solid organizing systems in place.